A quasi-energy function for Pixton diffeomorphisms defined by generalized Mazur knots: Introduction and the main results

 If the chain recurrent set of a diffeomorphism $f$ is finite then it consists of periodic points.
 A periodic point $p\in\mathcal R_f$ of period $m_p$ is said to be {\em hyperbolic} if absolute values of all the eigenvalues of the Jacobian matrix $\left(\frac{\partial f^{m_p}}{\partial x}\right)\vert_{p}$ are not equal to 1.
 If absolute values of all these eigenvalues are greater (less) than 1 then $p$ is called a {\em sink} (a {\em source}).
-Sinks and sources are called {\em knots}.
-If a periodic point is not a knot then it is called a {\em saddle}.
+Sinks and sources are called {\em nodes}.
+If a hyperbolic periodic point is not a node then it is called a {\em saddle}.